 Even for Christians, many do not seem to grasp the physical and spiritual experience of love that sex, or conjugal love can be.
 In a recent study in 2011, psychologists found that 74% of 100 Christian married individuals thought that sex was sacred in their marriage.
 However, 48% of the participants claimed that God was not an influence on their sexual experience with their spouse, and 56% showed below neutral attitudes towards God’s manifestation in their sex lives

 .
 This was only one study, but there have been few scholarly studies done on the perspective of sex from Christian married couples.
 As Chris Padgett would say, there needs to be more married Saints!
 Sure, there have been many encyclicals, articles, and documents in the Catholic church written about the marital act, but few to none by a person under the covenant of Holy Matrimony.
-However, this is not to say that there have been some eye opening and beautiful things written such as the recent Blessed John Paul II’s Theology of the Body or Humanae Vitae
+However, this is not to say that there have been some eye opening and beautiful things written such as the recent Blessed John Paul II’s Theology of the Body or Humanae Vitae.

 My general topic for this paper is sexual intimacy within the context of Christian Marriage, because I believe it is something so indescribably beautiful, yet so watered down and skewed in view of our generation and American society.
 From King Solomon in his yearning romantic songs to doctrine from St. Thomas Aquinas in Summa Theologiae, the Catholic church has been a fan of the “one flesh” union between man and wife.
 The Church says that not only is chaste intimacy good and honorable, but is a source of profound and lasting happiness